 Slugs can be a big problem for any garden lover.
-Those countless hours spent maintaining your backyard, planting fruit and vegetables can often be ruined by these creatures.
+Those countless hours spent maintaining your backyard, and planting fruit and vegetables can often be ruined by these creatures.

-Getting rid of slugs is often a time consuming, difficult task for garden lovers.
+Getting rid of slugs is often a time-consuming, difficult task for garden lovers.
 Although the most effective solution is to use slug pellets to rid your garden of these slimy pests, this removal method is not to everyone’s taste.

 How to get rid of slugs and snails